William A. Darity Jr.: Focus

 Darity's research has been wide-ranging, but a central organizing theme of his work has been exploration of multiple aspects of economic inequality.
 That interest has led him to examine the phenomenon of colorism, discrimination in the labor market and "marriage market" outcomes, parallels between caste inequality in India and racial inequality in the United States, ethnic diversity and conflict, the social psychological effects of exposure to unemployment, and schooling and the racial achievement gap.
 At the international level, Darity has studied financial crises in developing countries, North-South theories of development and trade, and the relationship between the Trans-Atlantic slave trade and the Industrial Revolution.
 He also has examined the relationship between research in the social sciences on race and racism and African American fictional literature and film.

+Darity has published extensively on racial economic inequality, wealth disparities, and reparations.
+His 2020 book "From Here to Equality: Reparations for Black Americans in the Twenty-First Century," co-authored with A. Kirsten Mullen, presents a comprehensive case for reparations for descendants of enslaved people in the United States.